Wok vs Frying Pan: What Is the Difference

 What is the benefit of using a wok?

 A wok has a larger capacity, is lightweight, made from durable material with excellent heat distribution, and over time builds up natural nonstick properties.
-Modern Woks only require a small amount of oil making it an ideal choice for supporting healthier cooking choices.
+Modern Woks only require a small amount of oil making them an ideal choice for supporting healthier cooking choices.

 Can you cook anything in a wok?